iarsov/iarsov.github.io/_posts/2019-11-03-blog-migrated-to-github-pages.markdown

 **Comments**

 For comments I decided to use Twitter.
 On each post (_at the end of the post_) there is a link _comment_ which if clicked will redirect to Twitter.
-The link contains pre-defined text (the post url) which gets pushed into the _compose tweet box_.
-The downside is that you need to be already logged in on Twitter in order for the link to work.
-It seems that Twitter will not redirect to login page if you're not singed in.
+The link contains pre-defined text (the post url) which gets pushed into the _compose tweet box_. <span class="crossed-text">The downside is that you need to be already logged in on Twitter in order for the link to work.
+It seems that Twitter will not redirect to login page if you're not singed in.</span>

 You should be able to easily integrate Disqus comments but since I don't have an account there and I want to simplify the things I decided to go with Twitter.

+Update 10.11.2019:<br/>
+<em>I found a proper construct of a link so that it will work even if you're not logged in to Twitter.</em>

 **How do I create blog posts?**